nokacper24/group4webshop/Documents/project_plan.md

 ## Sprint 4
 -   Period: 10.
 April – 14.
 May
 -   All documentation and presentations finished
--   Implement extra features that are added to the backlog throughout the project
+-   Implement extra features
+	-   Redemption codes for discount

 Goals:
 -   Modular design